oliverphilcox/HIPSTER/docs/usage/pre-processing.rst

     python python/take_subset_of_particles/py {INPUT_FILE} {OUTPUT_FILE} {N_PARTICLES}

 For periodic boxes, we do not need to generate random particle files, but the above script can be useful for subsampling the data, for faster runtimes.
+Note also that the HIPSTER wrapper has an option for subsampling; if set, this uses a random subset of the data (and random particles), with the fraction specified by the user.
+Whilst this is useful to get an idea of run-times and for fast evaluation, we recommend applying subsampling separately for full analyses, to ensure that the subsampled data is the same each time the code is run.

 .. _binning_function_input